Blockchain Cloud Identity

 A blockchain identity (or blockchain ID) is a generic term used to refer to any identity on the blockchain.
 Users can have one blockchain identity or many and can register them just like one would register domain names or accounts on Facebook or Twitter.

-BraveNewCoin writes about the ‘Blockchain Cloud‘, exploring further integration between the blockchain and the computing infrastructure of the Internet, such as how businesses might access and use Blockchain software.
-For example in this ZDNet article they describe how Microsoft is building out Blockchain services on Azure.
+BraveNewCoin writes about the ‘Blockchain Cloud’, exploring further integration between the blockchain and the computing infrastructure of the Internet.
+Cloud providers like Microsoft offer ‘BaaS’ – Blockchain as a Service.